utkashd/k4/README.md

 # Why a company should like this

-- data privacy: deploy your own LLM (full privacy) or trust an API provider to not store the API queries
+- data privacy: deploy your own LLM (full privacy) or trust an API provider
 - customizable and extensible for company-specific use-cases
-- because this is self-hosted, not subject to many complex regulations that ruin the experience or add a bunch of costs. internal tools can sometimes win
+- not subject to many complex regulations that ruin the experience or add costs
-- deployed in and only accessible through your private cloud; no unauthorized devices or users can even see it, let alone attempt to log in
+- deployed in and only accessible through your private cloud
 - no contract renewal pains, no switching costs from me

 Authentication